 NFL combine bench press: Who did the most reps?
 What’s the record?

 NFL combine bench press: Who did the most reps?
-What’s the record? originally appeared on NBC Sports Boston
+What’s the record? originally appeared on NBC Sports Philadelphia

 Football is a game of strength and speed.